aio-libs/aiokafka/docs/index.rst

 .. _kafka-python: https://github.com/dpkp/kafka-python
 .. _asyncio: http://docs.python.org/3.4/library/asyncio.html

-**aiokafka** is a client for the Apache Kafka distributed stream processing system using the asyncio_.
+**aiokafka** is a client for the Apache Kafka distributed stream processing system using asyncio_.
-It is based on kafka-python_ library and reuses it's internals for protocol parsing, errors, etc.
+It is based on the kafka-python_ library and reuses its internals for protocol parsing, errors, etc.
-Client is designed to function much like the official java client, with a sprinkling of pythonic interfaces.
+The client is designed to function much like the official Java client, with a sprinkling of Pythonic interfaces.

 **aiokafka** is used with 0.9 Kafka brokers and supports fully coordinated consumer groups -- i.e., dynamic partition assignment to multiple consumers in the same group.